 A Paul Krugman article was studied for concentrations of interest and controversy.
-Through the natural language processing (LSP) database of DocuScope, a tool developed by co-founder David Kaufer, hotspots and political leanings were identified in participants’ comments.
+Through natural language processing and DocuScope, a tool developed by co-founder David Kaufer, hotspots and political leanings were identified in participants’ comments.

 For a set period of time, participants work on their own, reading, highlighting, and commenting.

 After the document is closed for comment, teachers can project the results in class, treating the text as an artifact, not unlike a design course pin-up.
 Instructors can quickly identify hotspots, controversy, similar thinking, misunderstanding, and more.